 What is Project Management Professional (PMP) certification?

-The Project Management Professional (PMP) is a globally recognised certification offered by the Project Management Institute (PMI).
-It validates a professional's ability to manage and lead projects effectively.
-The certification demonstrates proficiency in project management methodologies, principles, and best practices across various industries.
+PMP certification (Project Management Professional) is a globally recognised project management credential offered by the Project Management Institute (PMI).
+It verifies a professional’s ability to plan, lead, and deliver complex projects across diverse industries.

 PMP certification requirements